 The Athletic reported Monday that 40 players were cut by the Nationals.

 Minor league players not on 40-man rosters were promised $400 per week through the end of May under a policy drafted by MLB.
 Including Washington's switch, at least 16 teams have now promised to extend those allowances through the end of this month.

 After the report about Washington's reduction in that stipend, Doolittle wrote Sunday night that Nationals major leaguers decided unanimously that they "will be coming together and committing funds to make whole the lost wages.''

 "All of us were minor leaguers at one point in our careers and we know how important the weekly stipends are for them and their families during these uncertain times," Doolittle wrote.
 "Minor leaguers are an essential part of our organization and they are bearing the heaviest burden of this situation as their season is likely to be cancelled."

 Doolittle isn't the only major leaguer to pledge support for minor leaguers.
-Los Angeles Dodgers pitcher David Price plans to give each minor leaguer not on the 40-man roster in that franchise's system $1,000 for the month of June, sources told ESPN, confirming a report by Francys Romero.
+Los Angeles Dodgers pitcher David Price plans to give $1,000 for the month of June to each minor leaguer not on the 40-man roster in that franchise's system, sources told ESPN, confirming a report by Francys Romero.
 The Dodgers had already committed to paying their minor leaguers $400-per-week stipends through the end of June.